How to Fry Eggs: 4 Delicious Types of Fried Eggs and How to Cook Them

 A fried egg on a griddle cooked to over hard.
 The egg is cut open to show hard center

 Over-hard eggs have yolks that are completely cooked through.
 You can either break the yolk to hurry the process or you can allow the yolk to harden without breaking it.
 One advantage to breaking the yolk is that it can be more evenly distributed throughout the cooked egg.
-For those who want to still experience the taste of the yolk can keep it intact.
-There really is no wrong way here as long as the yolk is totally hard and cooked through.
+If you want to still experience the taste of the yolk, you can keep it intact.
+There really is no wrong way here, as long as the yolk is totally hard and cooked through.
 Over-hard eggs are great on sandwiches, especially when you don’t want to make a yolky mess.

 Continue cooking the eggs until the yolk cooks through.
 When you flip the egg, you can press down on the yolk until it breaks or you can puncture it with a fork before or after cooking.
 Remove from the pan as soon as the yolk is cooked through, no longer.
 Even though the egg is over-hard, you don’t want it to get rubbery.

-To add flavoring we add sauces and seasonings to your egg.
+Adding flavor to your fried eggs is as simple as adding sauces and seasonings to your egg.
 A simple sprinkle of salt and pepper, sriracha, ketchup, or hot sauce is always delicious.
-Add your favorite seasoning and see what flavors and deliciousness you can come up with on your fried eggs!
+Try your favorite seasoning and see what delicious flavors you can come up with on your fried eggs!
+Here are some other additions to try, to add delicious flavor and substance to your fried eggs:

-• Bread – Toast your whole wheat or white bread, English muffins, or sourdough bread.
-These are all delicious to dip in the yolk and make into a sandwich for enjoying.
+• Bread – Whole wheat or white bread, English muffins, or sourdough bread all go perfectly with fried eggs.
+These are all delicious to dip in the yolk, or to make into an open-face sandwich for enjoying.

-• Protein – Ham, sausage, and bacon are all great ways to have as a side dish.
-Adds to the protein but also gives you a little balance and fullness.
+• Protein – Ham, sausage, and bacon are all great ways to add protein and give a little balance and fullness to the dish.

 • Seasoning – Lemon pepper, basil, dill, or Alpine seasoning are all great ways to add flavor to your eggs.

-• Condiments – Some people love to add ketchup on top of their fried eggs.
+• Condiments – You can’t go wrong with classic ketchup on top of their fried eggs.

 “I’ve been cooking for awhile but I don’t make a lot of eggs so this was a really helpful tutorial!
 Thanks for the step by steps!”